The role of AI weapons in Minneapolis is a wake up call for America

 As the tech stock market tumbles, more and more people are coming to the same realization that shocked me last year when I left the tech industry.
 The realization that, although we have trouble articulating the value of AI for our economy and culture, we can easily pinpoint the many harmful, if not existentially-threatening effects AI has across many aspects of all of our lives.
 In fact, we might have decades of work ahead of us to undo these harms.
 Tech journalist and author Cory Doctorow refers to AI as the “asbestos” of our time.

-Exploitative AI algorithms are the reason people are addicted to their screens, losing their attention and their ability to read and think critically.
+Exploitative AI algorithms are the reason people are addicted to their screens, the reason we are losing our ability to focus and think critically.
 AI is fueling wars and mass resettlement projects that never seem to end.
 AI surveillance is dismantling our constitutional rights, harming immigrants, destroying our workplaces, our educational experiences, and threatening the value of our labor.

-Finally, the data centers that are fueling this economy of surveillance and automation are polluting our communities and leading to explosive demand for power and water — at a time when we contend with historic droughts and irreversible climate change.
+Finally, the data centers that are fueling this economy are polluting our communities and leading to explosive demand for power and water at a time when we contend with historic droughts and irreversible climate change.

-But we are also fighting AI surveillance across various other fronts.
-There are major decisions regarding AI legislation, data centers, and Flock cameras and drones across the state this month.
-We’ve taken up the fight with union organizers, journalists, activists, researchers, and those who are ready to make a difference.
+We are also fighting AI surveillance across various other fronts.
+There are major decisions regarding AI legislation, data centers, and Flock cameras and drones across the state this month — and we’ve taken up the fight with union organizers, journalists, activists, researchers, and those who are ready to make a difference.

-The winter of AI has begun, and we will be launching various projects to help uncover the hidden architectures of AI exploitation.
+The winter of AI has begun, and we are launching and supporting various projects to help uncover the hidden architectures of AI exploitation.

 Ziggurat, this publication, has been established as a nonprofit design and education studio to challenge the abuses of big tech and AI surveillance.
-We will continue publishing tech criticism online while supporting grassroots movements with educational materials and opportunities to take action.
-Subscribe and stay tuned for more in-depth articles, new contributors, more illustrations and infographics, and research collaborations with think tanks and advocates.
+Subscribe and stay tuned for more in-depth articles, new contributors, educational materials, and research collaborations with think tanks and advocates.
 We will adopt the subscriber-led, deep-dive approach that has fueled some of the best new media outlets today, such as Equator Mag and 404 Media.

-That brings us to Offline Underground, our upcoming physical-only magazine, calendar, and national project to build an offline network of individuals looking to challenge big tech and build community.
-We aim to connect intersectional elements of the big tech resistance from across political divides: climate activists, union organizers, veterans, artists, luddites, hacktivists, concerned parents and teachers — or anyone who is simply fed up with giving their tax money to surveillance tech billionaires.
+That brings us to Offline Underground, our upcoming physical-only magazine, calendar, and project to build an offline network of organizations and individuals challenging big tech.
+We aim to connect intersectional elements of the tech resistance from across political divides: climate activists, union organizers, veterans, artists, luddites, hacktivists, concerned parents and teachers — or anyone who is simply fed up with giving their tax money to surveillance tech billionaires.
 Offline Underground will also share the ideas of Brooklyn’s Strother School of Radical Attention, and join the national attention activism moment.

 You can get a copy of the calendar and magazine FOR FREE at any of our Against Machines events and town halls, and receive it in your physical inbox with a paid subscription to Ziggurat.
 Subscribers will start receiving their first copies next week.